 Barrier methods such as condoms already are available over the counter.
 Today, telecontraceptive services apply only to a few hormonal forms of birth control such as the pill, patch, and ring.
 An over-the-counter option wouldn’t be possible for methods like an IUD, arm implant, or birth control shot, which must be placed by a medical professional.

 Related reading: Would an IUD or birth control implant work for me?

 Increasing access to birth control

-There are few reasons I can think of why a woman couldn’t receive a year-long prescription.
+There are next to no reasons I can think of why a woman couldn’t receive a yearlong prescription.
 We could review the effectiveness of the method during her annual exam, and she'd be good to go for another year.
-Once-a-year visits are less time consuming and financially burdensome than having to stop in multiple times, particularly for underserved populations, those who live far away from their provider's office, and those with limited transportation options.
+Annual visits are less time consuming and financially burdensome than having to stop in multiple times, particularly for underserved populations, those who live far away from their provider's office, and those with limited transportation options.

 If questions arise throughout the year, our providers are just a phone call or telehealth visit away.

 Getting better access to birth control empowers women to take control of their bodies and their health.
 By simplifying the process, we can help more patients stay on the contraceptive they choose, even when life gets busy between appointments.